 We commenced operations in 2016 and are a targeted oncology company with a limited operating history.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 Since our inception, we have devoted substantially all of our efforts to organizing and staffing our company, acquiring intellectual property, business planning, raising capital, conducting discovery, research and development activities, and providing general and administrative support for these operations.
 We have no products approved for commercial sale and therefore, have never generated any revenue from product sales, and we do not expect to in the foreseeable future.
 We have not obtained regulatory approvals for any of our product candidates, and there is no assurance that we will obtain approvals in the future.
-Our targeted oncology programs are still in preclinical development.
 We expect to continue to incur significant expenses and operating losses over the next several years and for the foreseeable future.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity (deficit) and working capital.
+Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.